python/mypy/docs/source/class_basics.rst

       y: ClassVar[Dict[str, int]] = {}  # class variable
       z: int = 10                       # instance variable

+The following are worth noting about ``ClassVar``:

-``ClassVar`` accepts only types and cannot be further subscribed.
+- It accepts only types and cannot be further subscribed.

-``ClassVar`` is not a class itself, and should not be used with isinstance() or issubclass().
+- It is not a class itself, and should not be used with isinstance() or issubclass().

-``ClassVar`` does not change Python runtime behavior, but it can be used by third-party type checkers.
+- It does not change Python runtime behavior, but it can be used by third-party type checkers.
 For example, a type checker might flag the following code as an error:

 .. code-block:: python